Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 ### Data types in lists

 One of the benefits of a list is that they can be used to store more than one type of data.
 Let’s consider that instead of having a list of each station name, FMISID, latitude, etc. we would like to have a list of all of the values for a single station.
-In this case we will create a list of values for the ‘Helsinki Kaivopuisto’ station.
+In this case we will create a list of values for the Helsinki Kaivopuisto station.

 ```python
 station_name = "Helsinki Kaivopuisto"